-- 26.12 When sanctioned in the Agreement, the class may issue written Rule interpretations [or Rule changes] following a procedure specified in the class rules and/or constitution to clarify class rules but such interpretative changes shall not be used to change an existing rule.
-The class shall immediately advise ISAF of any interpretations issued. - 26.12.1 Where an ISAF sanctioned procedure for the interpretation of a class rule does not exist, ISAF may only make interpretations in accordance with the following procedures: - (a) requests for an interpretation may be made to ISAF from the following sources only: Member National Authorities, International and Recognized Class/Owners Associations, Copyright Owners, Trade name and Trademark Owners, Manufacturers of International or Recognized Classes and International Measurers; - (b) an interpretation shall only clarify an existing class rule and shall not change the class rules; - (c) a request received by ISAF from one of those sources shall be acknowledged and immediately sent to the Class/Owners Association; - (d) the validity of the interpretation or any alternative interpretation shall be decided by a panel formed by the Chairman or Vice-Chairman of the Class Rules Sub-committee, the technical representative of the Class/Owners Association and a nominated member of the ISAF Technical Staff; - (e) interpretations of the Class rules made by the Sub-committee shall be distributed by ISAF as provided in Regulation 26.11.6; and - (f) rule interpretations shall have the status of a class rule and, unless otherwise sanctioned in the Agreement, shall remain valid for a maximum period of 2 years or until superseded by a Class Rule change or modification carried out following the procedures of this Regulation.
+Such interpretative changes shall not be used to change an existing rule.
+The class shall immediately advise ISAF of any interpretations issued. - 26.12.1 ISAF may only make interpretations in accordance with the following procedures: - (a) requests for an interpretation may be made to ISAF from the following sources only: Member National Authorities, International and Recognized Class/Owners Associations, Copyright Owners, Trade name and Trademark Owners, Manufacturers of International or Recognized Classes and International Measurers; - (b) an interpretation shall only clarify an existing class rule and shall not change the class rules: - (c) a request received by ISAF from one of those sources shall be acknowledged and immediately sent to the Class/Owners Association; - (d) the validity of the interpretation or any alternative interpretation shall be decided by a panel formed by the Chairman or Vice-Chairman of the Class Rules Sub-committee, the technical representative of the Class/Owners Association and a nominated member of the ISAF Technical Staff; - (e) interpretations of the Class rules made by the Sub-committee shall be distributed by ISAF as provided in Regulation 26.11.6; and - (f) rule interpretations shall have the status of a class rule and, unless otherwise sanctioned in the Agreement, shall remain valid for a maximum period of 2 years or until superseded by a Class Rule change or modification carried out following the procedures of this Regulation.